Updated: Aug 31

 Why do we do it?

 Perhaps we hope that their change will somehow help us.
-Or maybe it is just easier to focus on others rather than look at ourselves.
+Or maybe it is just easier to focus on them rather than look at ourselves.

 The reality?
 If we want our relationships to flourish, it is best to stop “helping.”
-Sometimes that freeing moment brings the very change we wanted for them, as well as a closer relationship.
+And sometimes that freeing moment brings the very change we wanted for them, as well as a closer relationship.

 Regardless, here are 4 good reasons to stop "helping" right now: